dynamodb-toolbox/dynamodb-toolbox/docs/docs/5-other/2-error-management/index.md

   .build(PutItemCommand)
   .item({ ..., level: 'not a number' })
   .send();
-// ❌ [parsing.invalidAttributeInput] Attribute level should be a number
+// ❌ [parsing.invalidAttributeInput] Attribute 'level' should be a number
 ```

 Some `DynamoDBToolboxErrors` also expose a `path` property (mostly in validations) and/or a `payload` property for additional context.
 If you need to handle them, TypeScript is your best friend, as the `code` property correctly discriminates the `DynamoDBToolboxError` type: